Silly-Development/eggs/free/Coding Languages/README.md

 # Coding Languages
-Eggs used in the Coding Languages of our free panel.
+Eggs used in the Coding Languages category of our free panel.